Tomoko Watanabe (wrestler): Marvelous That's Women Pro Wrestling (2015–present)

 Watanabe made her debut in Marvelous in early 2015.
 Her most notable work focused on title matches.
 At Marvelous 6th Anniversary on May 1, 2022, she teamed up with Kaoru Ito and unsuccessfully challenged Itsuki Aoki and Rin Kadokura for the resurrected AAAW Tag Team Championship.
 At a house show from December 4, 2022, she went into a time-limit draw against Unagi Sayaka in the second rounds of a tournament to crown a new AAAW Single Champion, therefore attracting an elimination.

-Pro Wrestling Wave (2017–present)
+Pro Wrestling Wave (2017, 2019–2021)

 Watanabe is known for competing in Pro Wrestling Wave's signature events.
 She made her first appearance in the Catch the Wave tournament at the 2021 edition where she fought in the "Jealousy Block", scoring a total of three points after competing against Kaori Yoneyama, Yumi Ohka and Yako.
 At Joshi Pro Osaka Assemble ~ Grand Finale, a semi-independent event held on October 14, 2019, Watanabe competed in a battle royal won by Syuri and also involving Cherry, Hanako Nakamori, Maria, Miyuki Takase, Nagisa Nozaki, Sakura Hirota, Takumi Iroha, Yuki Miyazaki and others.
 At WAVE NAMI 1 on December 1, 2021, she competed in the second rounds of a tournament to determine the new number one cintender for the Wave Single Championship in a four-way match won by Itsuki Aoki and also involving Haruka Umesaki and Yuki Miyazaki.